 A Rating Revaluation is carried out to ensure that Rateable Values keep pace with the changes in the property market.
 A right of appeal against the Rateable Value is permitted in accordance with statutory terms and timescales.

-The next Revaluation of all non-domestic property will take effect from 1 April 2023 in both England and Scotland.
-However the tone valuation dates are different being 1 April 2021 in England, 1 April 2022 in Scotland, with the latter moving to three yearly revaluations thereafter.
+The next Revaluation of all non-domestic property is scheduled to take effect from 1 April 2023 in both England and Scotland.
+However the tone valuation dates are different being 1 April 2021 in England and 1 April 2022 in Scotland, with the latter moving to three yearly revaluations thereafter.

 The English rating system is currently under review whereas in Scotland the Barclay review group was set up to make recommendations to enhance and reform the business rates system in Scotland.
-In September 2017, THE Finance Secretary confirmed the implementation the vast majority of proposals.
-A detailed overview of the reforms is available here.
-The reforms which have been implemented from 1 April 2018 are:
+The subsequent reforms which have been implemented from 1 April 2018 are:

 - Pre-school nursery relief